matthewinrandwick/prose/README.md

 ## Using the editor

-Start prose with an (existing) filename to edit:
+Start prose with an filename to edit:

 ```
-   touch file.txt
    bin/prose file.txt
 ```